LucDupAtGitHub/PDBP/README.md

  - One and the same program description for, say, `factorial` can have both a *non tail recursive* and a *tail recursive* meaning.
  - *extra programming capabilities* can be added such as
-   - input reading
+   - input reading,
-   - output writing
+   - output writing,
-   - state manipulation
+   - state manipulation,
-   - failure handling
+   - failure handling,
-   - latency handling (using parallelism)
+   - latency handling (using parallelism),
-   - advanced control beyond conditional control
+   - advanced control beyond conditional control (using delimited continuations),
    - ...

 Our library is all about *program descriptions*, and, by slight abuse of notation, we are going to simply refer to them as *programs*.
 In a way programs generalize *functions*.
 A *function call* (*function call expression evaluation*) transforms *function arguments* to yield a *function result*.
 A *program execution* also, *somehow*, transforms *program arguments* to yield a *program result*.
 When there is no danger of confusion we are simply going to write *arguments* and *result*.